Leo-IP/WarehouseInventorySystem/README.md

 Using localhost:8080 to access the application

 Step 6:
-Insert the product data using sample_product_csv_data.csv or you can make up your own data set following the CSV format I provided.
+Insert the product data using sample_product_csv_data.csv in the csv folder or you can make up your own data set following the CSV format I provided.
 You must follow the csv format otherwise the application will not accept the csv data.

 Stack
 ---